Showing Posts From

 Thou shalt make his soul an offering for sin

-Today's post has been eating away at me for a while.
-Several scriptures, thoughts, and connections have been speaking to me recently.
-But I don't have a nice way to wind it all up.
-So, like it or not, I'm just gonna throw it at you, stream of consciousness, and hope you get the gist.
+Today's post has been weighing on my mind for a while.
+Several scriptures, thoughts, and connections have come to me recently.
+But I don't have a neat way to tie them all together.
+So, ready or not, I'm just going to share them with you, stream of consciousness, and hope you get the gist.

 When God redirects us

 The converts of Ammon never cease to amaze me.
-These remarkable converts who "never did fall away" exemplified quiet yet determined discipleship.
+These remarkable individuals, who "never did fall away," exemplified quiet yet determined discipleship.
 When the Lamanite armies came to exterminate them, they did the unexpected.

 Fleeing Babylon (without going anywhere)